Soil Nutrient Health Scheme

 Beef Sustainability Package

-The Beef Carbon Reduction Scheme will open in early 2024 to incentivise farm businesses to reduce the slaughter ages of beef cattle.
-Training will be offered from autumn/winter 2023 to help farm businesses make the necessary changes to management practices to finish cattle at the scheme target slaughter ages.
+The Beef Carbon Reduction Scheme will be introduced from January 2024.
+The scheme will incentivise farm businesses to reduce the slaughter ages of clean finished beef cattle.
+CAFRE can assist farm businesses understand the necessary changes to management practices to finish cattle at the scheme target slaughter ages.

 The Beef Carbon Reduction Scheme will aim to reduce the number of older, non-breeding animals on farm by incentivising farmers to meet set targets for the age at slaughter for finished beef animals over a four-year phased implementation period.
 A reduction in the number of older, non-breeding animals on farm will help improve overall farm productivity while at the same time reducing greenhouse gas emissions from the farm.